 National Credit Code has the meaning given to it in the NCCP Act.

-Other Mortgagee means a mortgagee who is not a Subscriber and is not represented by a Subscriber.
+Other Mortgagee means a mortgagee who is not a Subscriber and does not have a Representative.

 Participation Agreement has the meaning given to it in the ECNL.

-Party means each Person who is a party to an Instrument, but does not include a Representative or an agent.
+Party means each Person who is a party to, or an applicant in, an Instrument or other Document, but does not include a Representative or an agent.

 Person has the meaning given to it in the ECNL.

-Person Being Identified means any of the Persons required to be identified under Registrar’s Requirement 3.1.2 or 3.1.8.
+Person Being Identified means the Person whose identity is being verified.

 Prescribed Requirement means any Published requirement of the Registrar.